NithinKalidas/Appian/Records and CDT.md

 | Heavy operation (executes a query) | Lightweight (just passes ID)      |
 | Accepts filters, sorting, paging   | No filtering options — just an ID |

+## 49. How do you resolve write to records got errored out because of unique constraints ID?
+Need to check in process history and modify the necessary change and fix in the instances

+## 51. how can you ensure that updating reccord creates a new entry instead of modifying the existing one
+By passing the Id (primary key) for the value in the record

+## 37. Delete related record action, how not to show error page and redirect?
+Delete action outside the related action using Process model call Outside the view page